JazzMaster/LazGFX/README.md

 MOBILE:

     ModeList support is experimental (or non-existant) right now.
 	(without this nothing works)

-    Android (Java and Pascal to Java Porting) I need help with anyways. iDevices are impossible due to Apple OBJ-C proprietary licensure
+    Android (Java/ "Pascal to Java Porting") I need help with anyways.

+    iDevices are impossible due to Apple OBJ-C proprietary licensure

 		(unless you want to rewrite this unit back to OBJ-C)

 	Once you get this down and have all your secret keys-- you should have a fine day.
 	Eventually.
+	ALL MOBILE CODE IS SIGNED.

 ALL ELSE FAILS: